Rabharta/rabharta.github.io/content/policy/economy.md

   - /policy/economy.html
 ---

-{% pagePreview %}
-This is the pagePreview found in policy/economy.md
-{% endpagePreview %}

 **An Economy that Invests in Communities & People** The economy of the future is one that is one that is owned by the people.
 A Green New Deal and National Investment bank will be the foundation of a green, local economy that refocuses on health and wellbeing over profit.